Etiquette for Mistresses: Reception

-Box-office
+Box office

 On its first week, the film earned P63,681,347.00 on its first week run in theaters which premiered on September 30.
 The film, through its 4-week run earned ₱93,060,831.36 according to Box Office Mojo.

-Critical reception
+Critical response

 The film received a lot of positive reviews because of its unique story line and cinematography.
 According to Rappler, Etiquette for Mistresses' is a breath of fresh air amidst the countless films about infidelity that offer nothing more than outrageous confrontations as cheap entertainment." says movie critic Oggs Cruz.
 According to Philbert Dy of www.ClickTheCity.com, "‘Etiquette for Mistresses’ is Worth Considering, Even After it Falls Apart.", he gave a rating of 3.5 out of 5 stars.

 Etiquette for Mistresses received a Grade B from Cinema Evaluation Board of the Philippines.